Jacob's Blessing - Genesis 49:14-15

 Thus, Issachar is especially honored in the Song of Deborah as leaders of men.
 They were princes, captains, men of honor.
 The Song of Deborah is one of the oldest passages of literature in the Bible.

 It is possible the authors of I Chronicles 7 used this passage as a reference to their description of the sons of Issachar.
-This passage deems the sons of Issachar "mighty men of valor", and "heads of their fathers household".
+This passage deems them "mighty men of valor", and "heads of their fathers household".

-As noted above, Scripture indicates this trait was developed early in the history of the tribe of Issachar.
+As noted above, Scripture indicates this trait was developed in the early period of the tribe's development.

-The tribe of Issachar produced one judge in the history of Israel.
+The tribe produced one judge in the history of Israel.
 Tola is mentioned briefly in Judges 10:1-2.